12:23 PM, 12th September 2018, About 3 years ago

-However, the way the structure is currently being touted by one particular firm at all the big landlord shows as a ‘one-size-fits-all’ solution to the issues associated with finance cost relief could very easily result in people falling foul of HMRC’s “Transfer of Income Streams” legislation under The Finance Act 2009 schedule 25 – please see the link below.
+The way the “Hybrid Structure” is currently being touted by one particular firm as a ‘one-size-fits-all’ solution to the issues associated with the phased removal of finance cost relief could very easily result in people falling foul of HMRC’s “Transfer of Income Streams” legislation under The Finance Act 2009 schedule 25 – please see the link below.

-To summarise the legislation; if you transfer part or all of an income stream without also proportionately transferring the underlying business assets any tax advantage can be negated, save for any reasonable consideration at market rates.
-For example, if a company is a member of the LLP it may charge up to 15% of gross rents for the management of the property portfolio, subject to that being the market rate and there being no other management company used of course.
+To summarise the legislation; if you transfer part or all of an income stream without also proportionately transferring the underlying business assets the tax advantage is non-existant, save for any reasonable consideration at market rates.
+For example, if a company is a member of property investment partnership it may charge up to 15% of gross rents for the management of the properties, subject to that being the market rate and there being no other management company used of course.